Mount Bryant

 Hiking up the north fork of Upper Canyon Creek

-The trail leads to open slopes.
+The trail leads to open slopes

-Looking back at an unnamed peak (GR409435)
+Looking back at an unnamed peak 409435

-The tarn is a beautiful turquoise.
+Bryant Lake is a beautiful azure

 Looking through the window of the rock buttress (mouse over for the reverse view)